vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - Otherwise, it is too late and the place is ablaze.
 No clues.
 ##### At the Shop on Water St, Hideout 2
 - Joe has left his phone here.
 He and Luca will show up AFTER burning Cedar St Restaurant.
 Expect a talk.
 - The phone, or any Fireside phone, can be used with the codes from Jerri's list start an inspection.
-If all 5 sites are cleared, Ezra's family is released and **The Front** is revealed.
+If all 5 sites are cleared, Ezra's family is released and Ezra's debt is settled.
 ##### At the House on Berkeley Way, Ezra's Home/Hideout 3
 - This home has been broken into an ransacked.
 Ezra's family lives here.
 They are no where to be found.
 - A card that reads: DEADLINE - \[Date of Tonight] 11:59PM .